Investor Relations - Corporate Governance Code

 Opportunities for the Group are assessed by the CFO in terms of potential financial benefit and return-on-investment, where appropriate.

 The risk management framework categorizes potential risks to the business, first by considering the risk area and the specific identified risk, before applying an impact analysis that ranks the significance of the risk with the probability of the risk occurring to produce a gross risk score.
-This is then filtered against the mitigating controls before identifying any further action that is required to minimize the potential risk to the business.
+This is then filtered against any mitigating controls before identifying any further action that is required to minimize the potential risk to the business.
 At the end of this process a net risk is assessed, and a risk owner assigned, along with an expected timetable to complete any identified further action.

-Currently, the key risks included within the risk register are as follows: errors in the provision of the Group’s services; currency risk as the Group expands internationally giving rise to potential mismatches between currencies; in regulatory changes to patent translation requirements in Europe, in particular the proposed Unitary patent regime; in the emergence of new translation technologies, and in the potential failure to successfully integrate acquired businesses into RWS.
+Currently, the key risks included within the risk register are as follows: errors in the provision of the Group’s services; currency risk as the Group expands internationally giving rise to potential mismatches between currencies; in regulatory changes to patent translation requirements in Europe, in particular the proposed Unitary patent regime; in the emergence of new translation technologies, and in the potential failure to integrate acquired businesses successfully into RWS.
 Additionally, as with any people business providing high-quality services, the Group depends upon its ability to attract and retain well-trained management and staff.
-The risk of Brexit on our ability to continue to attract staff from the European Union is, as yet, unknown.
+The risk of Brexit on our ability to continue to attract staff from the European Union remains under review.

 Principle 5: Maintain the Board as a well-functioning, balanced team led by the Chairman

 The Chairman and the Company Secretary have responsibility to ensure that all Directors receive relevant Board papers in a timely fashion, so to facilitate a full and more effective discussion of matters during Board meetings.

 The Group believes it has effective procedures in place to monitor and deal with potential conflicts of interest.
 The Board is aware of the other commitments and interests of its Directors, and changes to these commitments and interests are reported to and, where appropriate, agreed by the rest of the Board.